LogtalkDotOrg/logtalk3/adapters/NOTES.md

 experience, use the latest Tau Prolog git version.

-Trealla Prolog 2.17.10 and later versions
+Trealla Prolog 2.18.7 and later versions
 ---------------------------------------

 	trealla.pl

-Experimental.
 Joint work with the Trealla Prolog developer, Andrew Davison.

 XSB 3.8.0 and later versions